karthikprabhun/spring-core/spring_annotation/Readme.md

 10. Why use property to set heartName & noOfHeart ?
 Can Autowire in this case as this also dependency ?
 @Autowire is only possible for object only and not primitive type ( int , String )

+## Task:
+1. How to create a bean to access JDBC connection.
+   --> Load JDBC driver, in my case mysql com.mysql.cj.jdbc.Driver --> Get connection using driver manager uri method received from above step.